-6 Conclusions: Related and Future Work
+6 Conclusions: related and future work

-We studied hhp-bisimilarity, a canonical behavioural equivalence in the true concurrent spectrum, by means of logics and automata.
-We provided a characterisation in terms of an event-based logic $\mathcal{L}0$ that predicates over the existence and executability of events.
+We studied hereditary history-preserving bisimilarity, a canonical behavioural equivalence in the true concurrent spectrum, by means of logics and automata.
+We provided a characterisation in terms of an event-based logic $\mathcal{L}0$ that predicates on the existence and executability of events.
 This in turn suggests a connection with HD-automata.
 More precisely, we defined a class of HD-automata whose transitions allow one to plan the execution of an activity, execute a planned activity and to dismiss a planned activity.
 We then showed that PESs can be mapped into such class of automata in a way that the canonical behavioural equivalence for HD-automata coincides with hhp-bisimilarity over the corresponding PESs.